Kale-Eos/Roll_A_Shader/README.md

 _**Note: Will periodically update README as the the project progresses.**_

 **Put on hold until further notice**
-- **There is a .gitignore file tied to a UnityLockFile in the Temp folder when Unity is open.
-Need to figure how to eliminate it.
-It block pushing/committing when Unity is open.
-If tried, the temp file needs to be placed as an ignore file.**
+- **There is a .gitignore file tied to a UnityLockFile in the Temp folder when Unity is open.**
+- **Need to figure how to eliminate it and blocks pushing/committing.**
+  - **If tried, the temp file needs to be placed as an ignore file.**